 Heart palpitations can also occur due to one of several underlying health conditions, which range in severity and include dehydration and heart disease.

 Heart palpitations should go away within a few seconds to a few minutes.
-If they do not, or sensations of confusion, chest pain, or trouble breathing accompany them, seek emergency medical attention immediately.
+If they do not, or sensations of confusion, chest pain, or trouble breathing accompany them, a person should seek emergency medical attention immediately.